TheCoolerZmitter/scheduler/README.md

 Note:
-Although the previous commit adds comments to every file, every file already had comments before this change.
+Although the final commit adds comments to every file, every file already had comments before this change.
 This commit just added more of them.